Skip to: site menu | section menu | main content

 "I'M YOURS" - JASON MRAZ

-Jason Mraz's No. 1 Adult Contemporary hit, "I'm Yours," is a great example of an upbeat, feel-good song that still manages to convey depth in the lyrics and interesting twists in the melody, keeping listeners involved from beginning to end.
+Jason Mraz's No. 1 Adult Contemporary hit, "I'm Yours," is a great example of an upbeat, happy song that still manages to convey depth in the lyrics and unexpected twists in the melody, keeping listeners involved from beginning to end.

 SONG STRUCTURE